-If you’re not satisfied with just relaxing for the weekend (I can only relax so much before I start going crazy!), then there is plenty to see and do in the local area.
+If you’re not satisfied with just relaxing for the weekend (I can only relax so much before I start going crazy!), then there’s plenty to see and do in the local area.

 Explore the town

 Filled with colourful houses and all the most British shops ever (think Seasalt, Fat Face, Joules, etc), it couldn’t be more stereotypical.
 But we loved it.

-After having a large cooked breakfast at our guest house in St Austell that morning, we skipped lunch as we were too busy exploring The Lost Gardens of Heligan and the Eden Project.
+After having a large cooked breakfast at our guesthouse in St Austell that morning, we skipped lunch as we were too busy exploring The Lost Gardens of Heligan and the Eden Project.

 The Lost Gardens of Heligan

 Equally, you could probably whizz round and see most of it in an hour if you were really short on time.
 It’s up to you!

-There are 3 types of garden to see: the Productive Gardens, the Pleasure Gardens, and the Jungle, which was my personal favourite.
+There are three types of garden to see: the Productive Gardens, the Pleasure Gardens, and the Jungle, which was my personal favourite.

 The Eden Project

 The Eden Project is that one place that everyone visited as a kid, either on a family holiday or on a school trip.

-But we joked that we probably would have melted in the 32 degree heat at the top anyway, as we were sweating enough as it is at 25 degrees in our winter clothes.
+But we joked that we probably would have melted in the 32-degree heat at the top anyway, as we were sweating enough as it is at 25 degrees in our winter clothes.